Collegium Carolinum (1956)

-Collegium Carolinum is a research institute in Germany, which is focused on history and culture of the Czech Republic (and Slovakia as well).
+Collegium Carolinum is a research institute in Germany, which is focused primarily on the history and culture of the Czech Republic and Slovakia.
+The main period studied by the institute is the 19th and 20th century.

-Collegium Carolinum was established by the Bavarian State Government in 1956.
+Collegium Carolinum was established by the Bavarian State Government in 1956 as a result of the expulsion of Germans from Czechoslovakia at the end of World War II, when the remains of the German-speaking Charles-Ferdinand University were expelled from Czechoslovakia.
 Between 1980–2003 it was managed by Ferdinand Seibt.
 From 2003 it is managed by Martin Schulze Wessel.